cloudant/nodejs-cloudant/README.md

 1. `cookieauth`

+   If there is no plugin specified this will be the default plugin.

-   This plugin will automatically exchange your Cloudant credentials for a cookie.
+   It will automatically exchange your Cloudant credentials for a cookie.
 It will handle the authentication and ensure that the cookie is refreshed as required.